DataDog/datadog-api-client-python/docs/v1/DowntimesApi.md

 > [Downtime] list_monitor_downtimes(monitor_id)

-Get all downtimes for the specified monitor
+Get all active downtimes for the specified monitor.

 ### Example